 To create eye-catching subject lines, check out subject line best practices here.

 Show your offer first

 Once the recipient opens the email, lay your cards on the table.
 Name the value once again — 25% off, bonuses, gifts, whatever — and use an appealing, high-quality image of the product that you aim to sell.

 If you provide services like psychological consultation, for instance, use a design that creates positive emotions associated with professional problem-solving.
 Calm colors and images of self-confident people should make a good impression.

 Provide all useful details in the email body

 As you’ve warmed up the reader’s curiosity, give them more information about the product or service featured in the sales email.
-For instance, explain the technical characteristics of a mobile phone, add more images to show camera, buttons, functionality in detail.
-In other words, tell why owning that phone is worth spending time on reading your email.
+For instance, explain the technical characteristics of a mobile phone, add more images to show the camera, buttons, functionality in detail.
+In other words, say why owning that phone is worth spending time on reading your email.

 In the email body, you can also propose some more goods related to the original offer.

 Create a CTA that will inspire subscribers to move forward and buy, like “Try on!” or “Grab your shoes.”
 However, a call-to-action button shouldn't necessarily lead to a product page on your website.
 To avoid that too persuasive “SHOP NOW” style, use a CTA like “Learn more.”
 This is a way to suggest reading some more engaging content, which will then lead to a product page.
 This approach helps to gain a better reputation in the eyes of your potential customers, since you provide them with more value than competitors, being less persuasive.